deeheber/Danielle-s-Blog/src/content/blog/builders-are-changing.md

 I’m talking about the folks whose main skill is getting an AI tool to produce something that looks right.

 Those builders will probably still find jobs, but I think they’ll have fewer choices.
-This will be especially true when it comes to good engineering teams where they’d actually want to work.
+This will be especially true for the engineering teams they’d actually want to work at.
 The people with more options will be able to tell when the AI is wrong, fix what it produced, and own the result when it reaches production.

 I also think builders in categories 2 and 3 will have more options.
 They’re creating the systems and capabilities that everyone else is using.
 That requires more than knowing how to prompt a tool.